 Constipation Caused by Pregnancy:

 1. Recently one of my students told me that this probiotic not only cured her extreme case of heartburn and nausea, but also cured her constipation, therefore, I’m spreading the word.
-Renew Life - Ultimate Flora Vaginal Support, 60 capsules
+Dr. Berg 60 Billion Active Cultures.
+You need a minimum of 20 billion active cultures for a probiotic to be effective.

-2. Avoid eating any refined or processed white flour products, potatoes, and white rice.
-Additionally, Sugar and cheeses should be avoided while you increase your fluid intake.
+2. Avoid eating refined or processed white flour products, potatoes, and white rice.
+Additionally, sugar and cheese should be avoided.

-3. Furthermore, prune juice is an excellent natural laxative for pregnant women.
+3. Increasing your fluid intake to half your numeric body weight in ounces of water.
+Furthermore, prune juice is an excellent natural laxative for pregnant women.
 Similarly, having applesauce for a snack can get your digestion functioning regularly again.

 5. Dandelion root tea– increases digestion and promotes bile to relieve constipation.
 As a result, it is one of the best herbs for cleansing and strengthening the liver, our main detoxifying organ.
 Containing calcium and iron, roasted dandelion root’s coffee-like flavor, is an excellent morning beverage.